IreneMakonnen/Irene_Portfolio/README.md

 organizations from evolving threats.
 I value honesty and respect, and I strive to maintain these principles in my work, ensuring the confidentiality, integrity, and protection of sensitive information.

+### Sources of Projects
+All Projects from 1 to 8 are derived from the Google Cybersecrity Professional Certificate.